Krillere/Expressions/README.md

 ```

 ## Types
 The language contains a few simple types: Int, Float, Char, String and Boolean.
 Lists of these are also accepted.
 A String is considered a list of characters in the language, so built-in functions such as *first* and *last* works on Strings as they would on lists of other types.
+Characters are declared using quotes, just as strings: ```Char c = "c"```

 Currently there is no support of creating types, but there probably will be in the future.